uguozc01/python_pandas_and_postgreSQL/README.md

 **df_tips = pd.read_csv**

-        Iterate through every chunk in foor loop until all CSV file is completely processed by using pandas "to_sql" method.
+        Iterate through every chunk in for loop until all CSV file is completely processed by using pandas "to_sql" method.

         There are more methods like to_excel, to_csv and more.